-- RSPH Level 4 Award in Managing Food Safety & Hygiene - RSPH Level 4 Award in Managing the HACCP System - RSPH Level 4 Award in Nutrition
+- RSPH Level 4 Award in Managing Food Safety & Hygiene - RSPH Level 3 Award in understanding how to develop a HACCP plan

 Other Information:

 All RSPH specifications are subject to review.
 Any changes to the assessment or learning outcomes will be notified to Centres in advance of their introduction.
 To check the currency of this version of the specification, please contact the Qualifications Department or consult the RSPH website.